-Within sixty (60) business days from the receipt of any response to the complaint from the Respondent or the time for filing such information has passed, without Respondent filing a written response, the Ethics Committee shall decide if there is sufficient evidence of a violation(s) of the Code of Ethics and Conduct to warrant formal proceedings.
+Within sixty (60) calendar days from the receipt of any response to the complaint from the Respondent or the time for filing such information has passed, without Respondent filing a written response, the Ethics Committee shall decide if there is sufficient evidence of a violation of the Code of Ethics and Conduct to warrant a formal hearing.

-If the Ethics Committee decides to dismiss the allegation without further proceedings, it shall notify the Respondent and the complainant(s) of its decision and shall, within ten (10) business days, issue a report to the Board of Directors setting forth the basic facts and stating the reason(s) for its decision, but omitting the name of the Respondent.
+If the Ethics Committee decides to dismiss the allegation without a formal hearing, it shall notify the Respondent and the complainant(s) of its decision and shall issue a report to the Board of Directors setting forth the basic facts and stating the reason(s) for its decision, but omitting the name of the Respondent.